kish98fm/EEFYP/README.md

 It contains the following:

-1) [DTDL Models] JSON scripts of Azure digital twin models of multi-factory environment
+1) [Digital Twin Models] JSON scripts of Azure digital twin models of multi-factory environment
 2) [AzureFunction.cs] C# Azure function that applies to incoming data streamed from IoT Hub to update Azure Digital Twins models
 3) [Dashboards] --